 The amount of time the peel is left on your skin varies between 10 and 25 minutes, depending on the concentration of the peel and the condition we are treating.

-The number of treatments you need will depend on the severity of your skin condition.
+The number of treatments you need depends on the severity of your skin condition:

-However, for most patients, we recommend a wait time of two weeks between procedures, until you have achieved your desired results.
+However, for most patients, we recommend a wait time of 2 weeks between peels, until you have achieved your desired results.

 There is a potential risk of the salicylic acid solution burning the skin, especially in more sensitive areas, if the concentration in the peel is too high.